-Figure 4-2-25: SNMPv3 View Table Setting Page Screenshot
+Figure 4-2-25 SNMPv3 View Table Setting Page Screenshot

-Object Description View Name A string identifying the view name that this entry should belong to.
-The allowed string length is 1 to 16.
-Subtree OID The OID defining the root of the subtree to add to the named view.
-The allowed string content is digital number or asterisk ().
-Subtree OID Mask The bitmask identifies which positions in the specified object identifier are to be regarded as "wildcards" for the purpose of pattern-matching.
-View Type Indicates the view type that this entry should belong to.
-Possible view type are: included: An optional flag to indicate that this view subtree should be included. excluded: An optional flag to indicate that this view subtree should be excluded.
-General, if a view entry's view type is 'excluded', it should exist another view entry in which view type is 'included' and its OID subtree oversteps the 'excluded' view entry.
+Description string identifying the view name that this entry should belong to. he allowed string length is 1 to 16. he OID defining the root of the subtree to add to the named view. he allowed string content is digital number or asterisk (). he bitmask identifies which positions in the specified object identifier are to be egarded as "wildcards" for the purpose of pattern-matching. ndicates the view type that this entry should belong to.
+Possible view type are: ncluded: An optional flag to indicate that this view subtree should be included. xcluded: An optional flag to indicate that this view subtree should be excluded.
+General, if a view entry's view type is 'excluded', it should exist another view entry in which view type is 'included' and its OID subtree oversteps the 'excluded' view entry. h h h

-Add : Click to add a new view entry.
+Click to add a new view entry.

-Figure 4-2-26: SNMP View Table Status Page Screenshot
+Figure 4-2-26 SNMP View Table Status Page Screenshot

+Object Description

-Object Description View Name Display the current SNMP view name.
-Subtree OID Display the current SNMP subtree OID.
-OID Mask Display the current SNMP OID mask.
-View Type Display the current SNMP view type. • Action Delete : Delete the view table entry.
+View Name Display the current SNMP view name

+Subtree OID Display the current SNMP subtree OID

+OID Mask Display the current SNMP OID mask

+View Type Display the current SNMP view type

+• Action Delete : Delete the view table entry.